bhisaac/5eFP/5eFP-SRD.md

 #### CONFLICT

-Central crisis or adverse conditions transforming the game world into an unbalanced and afflicted state.
-The conflict cannot be resolved at LEVEL 1.
-Resolving the conflict requires completing a specific prerequisite at LEVEL 7.
-Discover changes to game features related to the conflict.
+The conflict is the central crisis or adverse conditions transforming the game world into an unbalanced and afflicted state.
+It cannot be resolved at LEVEL 1 and requires completing a specific prerequisite at LEVEL 7.
+This section lists changes or additions to game features that relate directly to the conflict.

 #### STORY DIRECTIONS